ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 Ndless can be installed on the third-party TI-Nspire emulator 'nspire_emu' with a specific installation process.
+This feature is currently in development and may be unstable.

 - Create a new OS 1.1 flash image, run it once with nspire_emu.
 Choose 'English' as system language and save the image.